Healthy You - Every Day

 To raise awareness, Dr. Troutman shares answers to common questions about childhood cancer below:

-What types of cancer are diagnosed in children?
+What types of cancer affect children?

-The most common types of childhood cancer are:
+The most common childhood cancers include:

-• Lymphoma, which affects the immune system
+• Lymphoma, which affects the cells of the immune system

 • Brain and spinal cord tumors

-• An unexplained lump or swelling
+• Unexplained lumps or swelling

-• Excessive bruising or bleeding
+• Easy bruising or bleeding

 • Fatigue